Wednesday, December 31, 2008

 My colleagues are rather nice people but in Australia, colleagues at work remain as colleagues at work.
 Everyone has their personal lives outside of work (regardless of whether they are single, attached, married or with kids) and rarely do work and personal lives mix, which I think is good.
 The close group of friends I had in my ex-company is really not representative of real work life so although I miss this friendly atmosphere at my workplace, I know a lack of it is a reality of life, or at least a reality of the Australian work life.

 My department is very small (only 7 people -- one from UK, one from India, one from USA, one from Iran and 2 locals -- a pretty international mix).
-I report technically to the Caltex department head and to another WorleyParsons manager (also situated within the refinery) for HR-related matters.
+I report technically to the department head of the company I am seconded to and to another manager of my own company for HR-related matters.
 I don't know all my colleagues well enough to comment on their characters (although I think I already have enough materials on one particular person to do some serious bitching at the moment -- more to come in future posts) and frankly I don't think I want to attach a human perspective to this group of people -- they will forever remain as just colleagues and not personal friends.
 That way, I can concentrate on my job and segregate my personal self from work better.
 That is what everyone is doing and I must follow suit (which explains why my work environment can get a little cold and I am not talking about the weather -- it also doesn't help that my open-concept office is but a container outside the main building).
 Another good reason for this work/personal segregation is so I can keep my outspoken character under wraps which will greatly help me in surviving well beyond my 3-month probationary period.
 I always know that first impressions last but I just need to be myself most of the time and sometimes I cannot help it but to ignore caring about what others think of me during this sensitive period.
 Ision and I have decided to only move to a bigger apartment when I get my job-confirmation and I think this is a wise idea.

 OK, time for some Mathematics.